1.0 | Overview |

 2.1 | Each week, every participant will pick all 18 games which are selected by the Commissioner.
 They are posted on the main CKS webpage with point spreads.
 Once a point spread is posted, it will not change...even if it changes by the Vegas people. |

-2.11 | New For 2023: 16 of the 18 games are spread evenly into four quarters.
+2.11 | 16 of the 18 games are spread evenly into four quarters.
 The first quarter will be games that start between 12-2:30pm est. The second quarter will be games that start between 2:30-5 pm est. The third quarter will be games that start between 5-7:30 pm est. The fourth quarter will be games that start after 7:30 pm est. This rule may be altered to adjust for an inbalance of "preferable" FBS games starting at similar times.
-There will be an effort to have every FBS team on the slate at least once each year. |
+There will be an effort to have every FBS team on the slate at least twice each year. |

 2.12 | Players will also make 2 overtime picks, just in case their game ends in a tie.
 These games will be chosen randomly by the Commisssioner. |